WIC is a program for pregnant, breastfeeding, postpartum women, infants and children under the age of 5 years old that provides:

 What do I bring to my WIC appointment?

-You need to bring certain items to your appointment to prove you are eligible.
+You need to bring certain items to your WIC appointment to prove you are eligible.
+Here is a list of things to bring to your WIC appointment.

 In addition, the WIC staff will assess your height, weight and iron count to determine your nutritional needs.